NeCTAR-RC/nectar-training/package01/sections/virtualization.markdown

 (a) Type-1: native or bare-metal hypervisors and
 (b) Type-2: hosted hypervisors.

 The difference is that (a) runs directly on the physical computer's hardware (the hypervisor is like an operating system for itself).
 Therefore, they are sometimes called **bare metal hypervisors**.

+{% img src=images/Type1Hypervisor.png, w=250, dim=px %}

 Hypervisor (b) runs on top of an operating system, just like normal computer programs do, therefore it is referred to as **hosted hypervisor**.

+{% img src=images/Type2Hypervisor.png, w=350, dim=px %}

 There are also hypervisors that are a blend of both types (a) and (b).
 The **Kernel-based Virtual Machine (short: KVM)** for example, which is used in the NeCTAR cloud, is a modified version of the underlying linux operating system.